Validating Quantum State Preparation Programs (Extended Version): PQASM: A Language for Quantum State Preparations

-We designed \pqasm to express quantum state preparation programs in a high-level abstraction, facilitating the validation of these programs. \pqasm operations leverage a quantum state design, with the type system to track the types of different qubits.
+We designed \pqasm to express quantum-state preparation programs at a high-level abstraction. \pqasm operations leverage a quantum-state design, with a type system to track the types of different qubits.
 Such types restrict the kinds of quantum states, facilitating effective validation and analysis of the \pqasm program utilizing our quantum state representations.
 This section presents \pqasm states and the language's syntax, semantics, typing, and soundness results.
+More semantic and typing rules are in \Cref{appx:pqasm}.